Wenjli974/Wenjli974/README.md

 Graduated from ETH Zurich and SJTU with degrees in Food Science (Direction - Statistics in Nutrition)

-Worked in AI product roles at multinational corporations and internet companies, and I've also done data engineering at a startup (seems like I’ve always been crossing boundaries, haha ;)
+Working as an AI product manager at multinational corporations and internet companies, and I've also done data engineering at a startup (seems like I’ve always been crossing boundaries, haha ;)

 Currently, I'm brainstorming projects that combine Nutrition + AI + data.